guss77/vertx-web-bug-786/README.md

  * `/books` - list all books in the library.
 Should also work with `/books/`
  * `/books/:id` - retrieve information on a single book by its index in the book list (0-based)
- * `/books/:id/authors` - retrieve information on authors of a single book, but the book's index in the book list.
+ * `/books/:id/authors` - retrieve information on authors of a single book, by the book's index in the book list.
 Should also work with `/books/:id/authors/`.

 ## Test status